 Code Integrity

+Hardware-based security solutions should be considered and employed when possible;

 Authenticate firmware and software.
 Verify authentication tags (e.g., signatures, message authentication codes (MACs)) of software/firmware content, version numbers, and other metadata.
 The version numbers intended to be installed should themselves be signed or have MACs.
 Devices should be electronically and visibly identifiable (e.g., Unique device identifier (UDI), model number, serial number);

 Allow installation of cryptographically authenticated firmware and software updates, and do not allow installation where such cryptographic authentication either is absent or fails.
-Use cryptographically signed updates to help prevent any unauthorized reductions in the level of protection (downgrade or rollback attacks) by ensuring that the new update represents an authorized version change.
+Use cryptographically signed updates to help prevent any unauthorized reductions in the level of protection (downgrade or rollback attacks) by ensuring that the new update represents an authorized version change;

-One possible approach for authorized downgrades would be to sign new metadata for downgrade requests which, by definition, only happen in exceptional circumstances;
+One possible approach for authorized downgrades would be to sign new metadata for downgrade requests which, by definition, only happen in exceptional circumstances.

 Ensure that the authenticity of software, firmware, and configuration are validated prior to execution, e.g., “allow-listing” based on digital signatures;